 One paint brush

 Butterfly stickers- Purchased at Dollar Tree (You can use vinyl stickers or any other stickers that may be waterproof.
-I decided to go with pop-up stickers, they are not waterproof, but I am also displaying my solar light on a screened in porch.
+I decided to go with pop-up stickers, they are not waterproof, but I am also displaying my solar light on a screened-in porch.

-Faux succulents- They have a variety at the Dollar tree, and also at Walmart.
+Faux succulents- They have a variety at Dollar tree, and also at Walmart.
 I purchased my succulents from a few different stores

 Hot glue